linux-based/linux-based/README.md

               <div align="center">
                 <p>I am anti-censorship/"pro-ship" (cough common sense).
 Yes, I do do darkships.
 If that makes you uncomfy then I won't talk about them around you.
 Plain and simple.</p>
                 <p>I have <a href="https://www.merckmanuals.com/professional/psychiatric-disorders/personality-disorders/avoidant-personality-disorder-avpd">AVPD</a> and maybe-OCD.
 While, yes, I do have issues, I don't make them my entire personality & I'm working on them.
 I thought this would be important to mention incase I ever have a time where my mental health declines because the symptoms tend to get worse.</p>
-                <p>Maybe kind of a fictionkin.
+                <p>I'm mostly sometimes fictionkin.
+There's a nice little list on my <a href="https://pronouns.cc/@debian1701">p.cc</a>.
 IDM doubles AT ALL.
-I don't do any exclusionist or Puritan crap.</p>
+I don't do any exclusionist or Puritan crap (so no discourse).</p>
               </div>
             </td>
           </tr>